Habit 6: Eat Healthy Fats

 - Try improving the quality of your healthy fats – such as by buying organic, minimally processed, and food that has been sourced locally.

 - Don’t forget that healthy fats are just one part of your meal.
-See the Sleekgeek Healthy Meal Template for a broader perspective and work on building up a healthy well-balanced meal (we will be walking you through this in Week 2 of the challenge).
+See the Sleekgeek Healthy Meal Template for a broader perspective and work on building up a healthy well-balanced meal.

 [Important] Have a handful of go-to healthy fat sources: